-Students in both majors—Business Services or Early Childhood—work at job sites in their field and take related coursework for 2 semesters.
+Students in both concentrations work at job sites in their field and take related coursework for 2 semesters.
 Similar to your vocational experience in Year 1, your advisor meets with you regularly, visits your work site to observe, and discusses your progress with your on-site work supervisor.
 In Year 2, you'll spend more time each week in field placement than you did in Year 1.

-Business Services Major (2 semesters, 3–4 hours/week of coursework and 15–18 hours/week in field placement)
+Business Services (2 semesters, 3–4 hours/week of coursework and 15–18 hours/week in field placement)

 You'll continue learning the skills needed to work in an entry-level position in general office, retail, hospitality, and food service.

-Early Childhood Major (2 semesters, 3–4 hours/week of coursework and 15–18 hours/week in field placement)You'll continue learning about the early childhood classroom, child development, and classroom management.
-This major prepares you for a career as a teacher's aid in a daycare center or nursery school.
+Early Childhood (2 semesters, 3–4 hours/week of coursework and 15–18 hours/week in field placement)You'll continue learning about the early childhood classroom, child development, and classroom management.
+This concentration prepares you for a career as a teacher's aid in a daycare center or nursery school.

-Early Childhood majors do fieldwork in local daycare centers and nursery schools as part of their vocational education and training.
+Students pursuing a concentration in Early Childhood do fieldwork in local daycare centers and nursery schools as part of their vocational education and training.

-Work World Seminar (2 semesters, 50 minutes/week)Students in both majors take this seminar where we focus on the social and practical skills necessary for getting and maintaining employment:
+Work World Seminar (2 semesters, 50 minutes/week)Students in both concentrations take this seminar where we focus on the social and practical skills necessary for getting and maintaining employment: